Time is money. Time lost means money lost. Time wasted means money wasted.

 Talk about goals and milestones, don’t talk about all of the problems which can be too much to handle over a single meeting.
 Just discuss these problems afterward and then sum it up for everyone to know what you have talked about.

-Of course, this should also entail that you follow a strict deadline instead of waiting for a whole full hour for a boring and inefficient meeting.
+Of course, this should also entail following a strict deadline instead of waiting for a whole hour for a boring and inefficient meeting.

 3. Avoid Specific Topics That Can Lead to Arguments